 Research Affiliates include faculty and researchers (e.g. PhD students, lecturers, independent scholars) from across Canada, as well as international scholars with an interest in international migration research.
 IMRC Research Affiliates will be sent regular updates on centre events and research, funding opportunities for faculty and students, conference announcements and calls for papers, and new publication releases related to international migration.
 Affiliates may contribute papers to the online working paper series and other IMRC publications, and may participate in centre events, workshops and conferences.

-Community/Institutional Affiliates are community members, policy makers, non-governmental and governmental representatives and other organizations who are involved in work related to immigrants or migration more broadly.
-Community affiliates will be sent regular updates on centre events and research, and new publication releases related to international migration.
+Our Partners and Networks include community members, policy makers, non-governmental and governmental representatives and other organizations who are involved in work related to immigrants or migration more broadly.
+These affiliated individuals and groups will be sent regular updates on centre events and research, and new publication releases related to international migration.
 Community Advisory Board is comprised of three members drawn from the community/non-governmental and government organizations.
 Advisory board members are asked to participate in 2 meetings per year in order to provide input on the direction of research and potential collaborations with community groups, with respect to service delivery, meeting the needs of receiving communities and migrants, policy evaluation and policy making.
 The Community Advisory Board will be determined by the Director and Associate Director.
 Positions on the community advisory board are 3 years in duration.